webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 If the `device` not set it's likely the user has an old browser.

 Next up we look up the canvas and create a `webgpu` context for it.
-This will let us get a texture to render to that will be used to render the canvas in the webpage.
+This will let us get a texture to render to.
+That texture will be used to display the canvas in the webpage.

 ```js